ArunKumarMohanta/YouTube-Videos-Analyser-using-Sentiment-Analysis-/README.md

 - Python: Core programming language

 - YouTube Data API: For fetching video data and comments

+- youtube-transcript-api: For fetching video meta data

+- Google's Gemini API: For generating summary and fact checking results of the video

 - NLTK (Natural Language Toolkit): For sentiment and emotion analysis